apollographql/apollo-server/docs/source/api/apollo-server.md

 <td>

-If you're using [automated persisted queries (APQ)](../performance/apq/), you can provide an object with a `cache` field as the value of this option to customize where Apolllo Server stores the mapping between operation hashes and query strings.
+If you're using [automated persisted queries (APQ)](../performance/apq/), you can provide an object with a `cache` field as the value of this option to customize where Apollo Server stores the mapping between operation hashes and query strings.

 Provide `false` to disable APQ entirely.
 </td>